-4. Sometimes building a fort requires more than 2 hands.
+4. Sometimes fort building requires more than 2 hands.
 When that’s the case, cooperation is a must!
 Builders need to work together for their fort to come together and stay together long enough to play!
 It is a perfect activity to develop social skills.

 5. Building forts builds self-esteem—whenever a kidlet sets out to do something, puts effort into it…struggles, maybe even has some failures of design and/or construction—but finally reaches the end, accomplished a goal–they’ve also built up a substantial amount of self-esteem.
 They learn mistakes, even failures aren’t the end-all….that their persistence and dedication can make a difference!

 Your kidlet can make forts using store-bought kits like Crazy Forts or Fort Boards.
 Forts can also be created with homemade items!
 Watch this video from an expert (“Sheets are most best to use…” Hard to argue with that!)

 Yours in Play!